 Communicate regularly with RSOs to inform them of all pertinent meetings.

-Hold a training meeting in conjunction with the Finance Officer and an ASOITK Advisor for RSO presidents, treasurers, and faculty advisors every fall term.

 Update and maintain a list of RSO and RSO Advisors.

 Serve as the liaison between RSO and the rest of the ASOITK Officers.

 Coordinate two (2) Super Sign-Up events held on the third Wednesday of fall and spring terms.